Projects-b1b/.github/profile/README.md

-Projects for group b1b of the study Computer Science at Avans University of Applied Sciences
+Projects for the b1b group of the study Computer Science at Avans University of Applied Sciences